-- You may be eligible for VET Fee Help for the Diploma and above part of the course.
-VET FEE-HELP is an income-contingent loan scheme that assists eligible students to pay for all or part of their Vocational Education and Training (VET) tuition fees when studying one or more eligible VET courses.
+- You may be eligible for a VET Student Loan for the Diploma and above part of the course.
+VET Students Loans is an income-contingent loan scheme that assists eligible students to pay for all or part of their Vocational Education and Training (VET) tuition fees when studying one or more eligible VET courses.

-In combination with the subjects studied within the Diploma of Applied Fashion Design and Technology, you will study 72 units (16 topics) in the Bachelor of Creative Arts (Fashion).
+In combination with the subjects studied within the Diploma of Applied Fashion Design and Merchandising, you will study 72 units (16 topics) in the Bachelor of Creative Arts (Fashion).

 In Years 1 and 2 you will study:

 Event Design and Practice

 In Year 3 you will choose one of two streams from: small-scale business (custom/bespoke garment construction); or large-scale business (product design and development).